Split-Community/split_support_tools/python_admin_api_tool/README.md

 4. List All Segments
    - List all the segments and keys of each for all environments and workspaces.

-5. List All Splits
+5. List All Feature Flags
-   - List all the splits across all workspaces, will not show split's definitions (use the export option for the definitions).
+   - List all the feature flags across all workspaces, will not show feature flag definitions (use the export option for the definitions).

 6. List All Users
    - List all users and their statuses.